tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 1.md

 🎬 *Proceed to change some text on the main page*

 Be sure to save the file and have the development server running.
 As you can see, the browser updated instantly.
 That's Fast Refresh in action.
-We have instant feedback on any change we make in our files.
+We have instant feedback on any changes we make in our files.

+#### Ending ~0.3 minutes
+In the next Episode, we'll take a look at navigation in NextJS and how to have multiple pages in our app, since currently theres only this one.
+Tune in for the next episode to learn more.
+See you there!

+🎬 *Display outro and link to next episode*